mdn/content/files/en-us/web/css/rem/index.md

 {{CSSRef}}{{SeeCompatTable}}

 The **`rem()`** [CSS](/en-US/docs/Web/CSS) [function](/en-US/docs/Web/CSS/CSS_Functions) returns a remainder left over when the first parameter is divided by the second parameter, similar to the JavaScript [remainder operator (`%`)](/en-US/docs/Web/JavaScript/Reference/Operators/Remainder).
-The remainder is the value leftover when one operand, the dividend, is divided by a second operand, the divisor.
+The remainder is the value left over when one operand, the dividend, is divided by a second operand, the divisor.
 It always takes the sign of the dividend.

-> For example, the `rem(27, 5)` function returns the remainder of `2`.
+> For example, the CSS `rem(27, 5)` function returns the remainder of `2`.
 When dividing 27 by 5, the result is 5 with a remainder of 2.
 The full calculation is `27 / 5 = 5 * 5 + 2`.

 ## Syntax